ewalldo/Brazil-Serie-A-Data-and-Data-Analysis/README.md

 Name     = Player name
 \#       = Shirt Number
 Nation   = Nationality of the player
-Pos      = Position of the player
+Team     = Current team of the player
 Year     = Year of the match
-Team     = Current team of the player
 Matchday = League round
 Team 1   = Team 1 name
 Team 2   = Team 2 name